Thai literature: The Siamese epic Khun Chang Khun Phaen

 In the Ayutthaya period, folktales also flourished.
 One of the most famous folktales is the story of Khun Chang Khun Phaen (ขุนช้างขุนแผน), referred to in Thailand simply as "Khun Phaen", which combines the elements of romantic comedy and heroic adventures, ending in the tragic death of one of the main protagonists.
 The epic of Khun Chang Khun Phaen (KCKP) revolves around Khun Phaen, a Siamese general with super-human magical power who served the King of Ayutthaya, and his love-triangle relationship between himself, Khun Chang, and a beautiful Siamese girl named Wan-Thong.
 The composition of KCKP, much like other orally-transmitted epics, evolved over time.
 It originated as a recreational recitation or sepha within the Thai oral tradition from around the beginning of the 17th century (c.1600).
 Siamese troubadours and minstrels added more subplots and embellished scenes to the original storyline as time went on.
 By the late period of the Ayutthaya Kingdom, it had attained the current shape as a long work of epic poem with the length of about 20,000 lines, spanning 43 samut thai books.
 The version that exists today was composed with klon meter throughout and is referred to in Thailand as nithan Kham Klon (นิทานคำกลอน) meaning a poetic tale.
 A standard edition of KCKP, as published by the National Library, is 1085-page long.

 As the national epic of the Siamese people, Khun Chang Khun Phaen is unique among other major epic poems of the world in that it concerns the struggles, romance, and martial exploits of non-aristocratic protagonists - with a high degree of realism - rather than being chiefly about the affairs of great kings, noble men or deities.
 The realism of KCKP also makes it standout from other epic literatures of the region.
 As Baker and Phongpaichit note, the depiction of war between Ayutthaya and Chiangmai in Khun Chang Khun Phaen is "[p]ossibly ... the most realistic depiction of pre-modern warfare in the region, portraying the adventure, the risk, the horror, and the gain."
 KCKP additionally contains rich and detailed accounts of the traditional Thai society during the late Ayutthaya period, including religious practices, superstitious beliefs, social relations, household management, military tactics, court and legal procedures etc. To this day, KCKP is regarded as the masterpiece of Thai literature for its high entertainment value - with engaging plots even by modern standard - and its wealth of cultural knowledge.
-Marveling at the sumptuous milieu of old Siamese customs, beliefs, and practices in which the story takes place, William J. Gedney, a philologist specialized in Southeast Asian languages, commented that: “I have often thought that if all other information on traditional Thai culture were to be lost, the whole complex could be reconstructed from this marvelous text.”
+Marveling at the sumptuous milieu of old Siamese customs, beliefs, and practices in which the story takes place, William J. Gedney, a philologist specialized in Southeast Asian languages, commented that: “The quality of much of this work is superb, often entrancing for its elegance, grace, and vitality.
+One cannot help feeling that this body of traditional Thai poetry is among the finest artistic creations in the history of mankind.”
 A complete English prose translation of KCKP was published by Chris Baker and P. Phongpaichit in 2010.